miklevin/LinuxPythonvimgit.com/index.md

 vim to have the new .vimrc active.
 That's when it will tell you if an error occurred.
 The most common thing is not closing your strings (single-quotes around the macro).

-Okay, and finally I'm about to do a macro that practices what I preach right now in order to finish ***and publish*** this article.

 --------------------------------------------------------------------------------
 ## Wed Apr 20, 2022